 Degenerations are tissue changes that cause deterioration and may impair function.
 They may result from a specific disease or simply from aging.
 It is rare for degenerations to stem from family history or genetic disposition.
 Because corneal degenerations are commonly associated with systemic diseases such as rheumatoid arthritis, syphilis and Crohn's disease, make sure you take a careful medical history.
 Degenerations are usually unilateral, asymmetric and often peripheral.
 Changes caused by inflammation, maturity or systemic disease result in deposition, thinning or vascularization of the corneal tissue.

 Dystrophies are rare conditions and may not present in a primary setting.
 They often have an autosomal dominant inheritance, with many found on chromosome 5.
 Although they vary in frequency and expressiveness, most slowly progress with onset by age 20 and stabilize by age 40.
 One exception is Fuch's Dystrophy, which becomes more difficult to manage as patients age.

 Dystrophies are not associated with systemic or ocular disease, so rule out any scarring or inflammation from trauma before making your diagnosis.
 Dystrophies are bilateral and may vary in severity.
 They usually have a central location and primarily involve a single corneal layer, so knowing corneal anatomy is important.
 Pathogenesis of corneal changes is sometimes unknown, often making them difficult to strictly classify as a degeneration or dystrophy.
 Table 1 can help guide you.

-1 Differentiating Between Dystrophy
+TABLE 1 Differentiating Between Dystrophy and Degeneration